 |Royal Munster Fusiliers||7977||2nd Battalion, B Coy|

-James was born in about 1883, at Crich, the son of George and Ann Butler.
+James was born in 27 July 1882, at Crich, the son of George and Ann Butler.
 The family lived in Fritchley

 Medal Roll Index Card

 He was awarded the Victory, British and 14-Star medals.